PackAdvice/minecraft-assets/README.md

 # minecraft-assets

-Minecraft assets used in PackAdvice
+Extract the data required for PackAdvice from [InventivetalentDev/minecraft-assets](https://github.com/InventivetalentDev/minecraft-assets).